Historic districts in the United States: Local-level

 Local historic districts are most likely to generate resistance because of the restrictions they tend to place on property owners.
 Local laws can cause residents "to comply with (local historic district) ordinances."
+For example, homeowners may be prevented from upgrading poorly insulated windows unless they spend tens of thousands of dollars on identical styles.

+Criticism of historic districts in Chicago and elsewhere in the United States is primarily based on arguments that such laws creating such districts restrict the supply of affordable housing, and thus the result of such districts is that of enforcing caste structures and class divisions by region and segments of urban areas.
+Several historic districts have been proposed not for a true preservation purpose but to prevent development.

 The issue of local historic districts and the impact on property values concerns many homeowners.
 The effects have been extensively studied using multiple methodologies, including before-and-after analysis and evaluating comparable neighborhoods with and without local designation status.
 Independent researchers have conducted factual analysis in several states, including New Jersey, Texas, Indiana, Georgia, Colorado, Maryland, North and South Carolina, Kentucky, Virginia, and elsewhere.
 As stated by economist Donovan Rypkema, "the results of these studies are remarkably consistent: property values in local historic districts appreciate significantly faster than the market as a whole in the vast majority of cases and appreciate at rates equivalent to the market in the worst case.
 Simply put – historic districts enhance property values."
 In a 2011 study Connecticut Local Historic Districts and Property Values, it was found that "property values in every local historic district saw average increases in value ranging from 4% to over 19% per year."
 Similarly, in New York City between 1980 and 2000, local historic district properties on a price per square foot basis increased in value significantly more than non-designated properties.
-Equally important, local historic district property values were found to resist market downturns better than historic non-designated properties.
-A recent study investigating the data on single-family residential mortgage foreclosures and comparable non-designated neighborhoods found that designated properties were significantly less likely to experience foreclosure.
-Local historic district designation protects property values from wild fluctuations and provides stability in the housing market.